movementlabsxyz/movement-hack-temp/src/ch14-03-cargo-workspaces.md

 the same version, saving us space and ensuring that the crates in the workspace will be compatible with each other.

+Note that Cargo only ensures compatibility within the rules of [Semantic Versioning].
+For example, say a workspace has one crate that depends on `rand` 0.8.0, and another crate that depends on `rand` 0.8.1.
+The semver rules say that 0.8.1 is compatible with 0.8.0, so both crates will depend on 0.8.1 (or potentially a more recent patch, like 0.8.2).
+But if one crate depends on `rand` 0.7.0 and another on `rand` 0.8.0, those versions are semver-incompatible.
+Therefore, Cargo will use a different version of `rand` for each crate.

 #### Adding a Test to a Workspace

 For another enhancement, let’s add a test of the `add_one::add_one` function